Bleeding Heart (album): Recording

 Randy Jo Hobbs and drummer Randy Zehringer), bassist Harvey Brooks, and drummer Buddy Miles.
 Most albums list guitarist Johnny Winter, who occasionally jammed with Hendrix, although he emphatically denied ever having met or performed with Jim Morrison or being in New York at the time.
 The McCoy's Rick Derringer has also been suggested as the other guitarist.
 The harmonica player has not been identified – at times Morrison is singing while the harmonica plays, which suggests a sixth participant.

 Jimi Hendrix plays guitar on all of the songs and sings two.
-His version of his slow blues "Red House" has been singled out as the session highlight, which uses an uptempo arrangement similar to that of Cream's rendition of "Crossroads" He and the second guitarist trade guitar parts, with backing by bass and drums (Morrison and harmonica are not audible on the track).
+It is notable that Hendrix's guitar is tuned down a whole step to D tuning (D-G-C-F-A-D) for this session.
+His version of his slow blues "Red House" has been singled out as the session highlight, which uses an uptempo arrangement similar to that of Cream's rendition of "Crossroads".
+Hendrix and the second guitarist trade guitar parts, with backing by bass and drums (Morrison and harmonica are not audible on the track).
 Except for part of the Elmore James slow blues "Bleeding Heart", the remainder of the jam is disjointed and includes rambling harmonica accompaniment and "Morrison's drunken hollering".
 Snippets of instrumental passages and ad-libbed lyrics have led the album's producers to give the tracks names, such as "Tomorrow Never Knows", "Outside Woman Blues", "If You Wake Up This Morning (And Found Yourself Dead)", "Uranus Rock", etc., although these are brief jam themes and not actual songs.